PocketChangeJ/Brundle_Example/README.md

 ![Dm Workflow](https://cdn.rawgit.com/andrewholding/Brundle_Example/master/images/workflow_dm.svg?raw=true)

-**Preprocessing** contains examples of how to preprocess the samples.
-This includes the pipleline to align reads a merged human-drosophila genome.
+The **Preprocessing** folder contains examples of how to preprocess the samples.
+This includes the pipleline to align reads to merged human-drosophila genome and how to split ER and CTCF peaks.
 Both examples include sample input data to test the preprocessing.
 These are the segments highlighted in dark pink or dark blue on the relivant workflow.

 Brundle can be found at https://github.com/andrewholding/Brundle